 The Walter Roberts Annual Lecture

 Since 2011, the Walter Roberts Endowment has hosted an annual lecture inviting prominent and distinguished speakers on foreign policy, American politics, and the world at large.
 The WRE Annual Lecture is held at the George Washington University and is free and open to the general public.
-The lectures provide the opportunity for the diverse audience of students, faculty, public diplomacy practitioners, and other members of the public, to hear different perspectives on issues relating or influencing public diplomacy and U.S. foreign policy.
+The lectures provide the opportunity for the diverse audience of students, faculty, public diplomacy practitioners, and other members of the public to hear different perspectives on issues relating to or influencing public diplomacy and U.S. foreign policy.

 2025 Walter Roberts Annual Lecture